-Summer: it’s bad enough that your next proper skiing holiday is half a year away.
-But there’s the added torture of knowing that each day you spend kicking your heels in the park, your specialised skiing muscles will be wasting away.
+It’s bad enough that your next proper skiing holiday is almost half a year away.
+But there’s the added torture of knowing that each day you spend kicking your heels in the park or on the beach, your specialised skiing muscles will be wasting away.

 Ski fitness coach Dave Smith, who has worked with the British Alpine Ski Team and British Skicross Team, suggests a programme that combines aerobic work with gym sessions and interval training.
 For the aerobic exercise, he suggests regular runs, “because the impact of running is the best preparation you can give your body for the knocks and vibration of skiing.”

 Smith also suggests taking up a martial art, to improve balance and coordination, as well as plenty of outdoor work, such as mountain biking, hill walking and even climbing “to mix things up a little – otherwise your regime is going to get really stale.”